x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

-Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders*.
+Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
 How often are the snakes and ladders used, how do the probability of finishing change, etc?
+What is the maximum and expected amount of moves for the game?
+Use charts and graphs to illustrate these points.
 * **(d) Think - 0pts:** If these games are built entirely on chance, do they require any strategy?
 Is it really a *game*, would you rather play games of chance or games of strategy?